rodmoioliveira/.dotfiles/README.md

 [back^](#index)

 ```
-Bump the current tag version to the next version according to the semantic versioning specifications.
+Bump the current tag version to the next version according to the SemVer spec.

 Usage:
   git-bump [OPTIONS] --level <RELEASE_LEVEL>